chimechallenge/chime-utils/README.md

 Last but not least, we also provide scripts for scoring (the exact same scripts organizers will use for ranking CHiME-8 DASR submissions). <br>
 To learn more about scoring and ranking in CHiME-8 DASR please head over the official [CHiME-8 Challenge website](https://www.chimechallenge.org/current/task1/index).

-Note that the following scrips expect the participants predictions to be in the standard CHiME-style JSON format also known as **SegLST (Segment-wise Long-form Speech Transcription) format** [2].
+Note that the following scrips expect the participants predictions to be in the standard CHiME-style JSON format also known as **SegLST (Segment-wise Long-form Speech Transcription) format** (we adopt [Meeteval](https://github.com/fgnt/meeteval) naming convention [2]).
 <br>
 Each SegLST is a JSON containing a list of dicts (one for each utterance) with the following keys: